 For more focused strategies, such as property-level initiatives, that you plan to implement, there are benefits to considering how building occupants, such as tenants and employees, will be affected any changes.
 Providing open channels of communication with building occupants will give them a voice in the decision-making, strategizing, and implementation.
 These alternate points of view may uncover new avenues to success for your strategies that hadn’t been considered before.
 Also, including these groups will increase the feeling of community and well-being within the buildings themselves.

 This is also the right time to consider whether you want to keep the effort in-house or outsource the strategy creation process to a consultant.
 Creating and implementing an ESG strategy is a hands-on effort and requires a large time, resource, and labor commitment.
-Utilization of consulting companies can remove the necessary burden from you and your employees, freeing up that time for more pressing and urgent tasks.
+Utilization of consulting companies can remove the burden from you and your employees, freeing up that time for more pressing and urgent tasks.

-Now that you’ve got your purpose (“Why”), your plan (“What”), and your team (“Who”), you’re left with only one question: “When” do you begin?
+Now that you’ve got your purpose (“why”), your plan (“what”), and your team (“who”), you’re left with only one question: “when do you begin?”
 The answer to this question is fairly simple: right now!